cheery/lever/README.md

  TODO: Add direct conversions between types.

+ TODO: Add slot for record fields.

  TODO: Resume and correct the solve_scope in bootstrapper/main.lc
+       Also make the BindCoeffect work correctly with mutable fields.

  TODO: Ensure the datatypes are implemented well.
 This may require that
        we have some type inference with them already.